I’ve been kiteboarding in Cape Verde twice so far, both times in the Island of Sal.

 There aren’t any kite schools at Kite Beach, but all the schools in nearby Santa Maria take their students to Kite Beach when it’s appropriate.

-Because of its lack of facilities and wind it tends to only attract kitesurfers and windsurfers so you won’t be bothered by normal people!
+Because of its lack of facilities and constant wind it tends to only attract kitesurfers and windsurfers so you won’t be bothered by normal people!

 Quite honestly one of the most beautiful beaches I’ve kited from!